-With five kids and not always a lot of time to spare, the downtime Cid and I do have is often used not eating the best we could.
+With five kids and not always a lot of time to spare, the downtime I do have is often used not eating the best I could.

 Every other weekend we are down to just one kiddo for the weekend as the oldest three go to Ex-h’s house for a visit and Lisi goes to have a weekend with Max.
 It’s hard to go from having to cook for everyone to cooking for just the two of us.
 We both grew up with bigger families so cooking for two wasn’t something we even grew up doing.